How tbh hit #1 by turning anonymity positive

 That’s when Midnight Labs got philosophical.
 “The big milestone of the last social apps was the ability for open discourse [like on] Twitter.
 That was a great achievement” the team explains.
 “We think the next milestone is thinking about social platforms in terms of love and positivity.
 We think that’s what’s been missing from social products since the inception of the internet.”

 Meanwhile, the “To Be Honest” fad had blown up with teens on Instagram.
 Users would offer to send “TBH” compliments to people who Liked or commented on their photos.
-During the tumultuous and sensitive age of adolescents, kids were showing how eager they were for a dose of positivity.
+During the tumultuous and sensitive age of adolescence, kids were showing how eager they were for a dose of positivity.

 Uniting the team’s philosophy with this trend, tbh was born.
 “We shipped it to one school in Georgia.
-40% of the school downloaded it the first day.
-The next day it was in 3 more schools, and then the next day it was in 300 schools” the team recounts.
+Forty percent of the school downloaded it the first day.
+The next day it was in three more schools, and then the next day it was in 300 schools,” the team recounts.
 That’s even more impressive because tbh doesn’t spam your contacts with unexpected invite messages.
-“User trust is really important” the team declares.
+“User trust is really important,” the team declares.

 Following in the footsteps of Facebook, tbh wasn’t launched publicly.
 At first it was locked down to just a few states.
 That was to keep it from crashing as Midnight Labs scaled up the infrastructure.
 But also because tbh only works if lots of friends are on it.
-Throttling the roll out keeps demand pent up so when tbh launches somewhere new, like New York state this week, it becomes the talk of classrooms and teens download it in droves.
+Throttling the rollout keeps demand pent-up so when tbh launches somewhere new, like New York state this week, it becomes the talk of classrooms and teens download it in droves.

-“My inbox is the who’s who of Silicon Valley” Bier says, sounding more stressed out and under-slept than arrogant.
+“My inbox is the who’s who of Silicon Valley,” Bier says, sounding more stressed out and under-slept than arrogant.
 “Now we’re having investors breathe down our neck.”
 Yet tbh isn’t taking the money being thrown at it.
 “We’re focused on scaling the product without raising some headline-grabbing number.
-Often, social apps get caught up in saying they’ve changed the world before they actually have and there needs to be a little bit of humbleness.”
+Often, social apps get caught up in saying they’ve changed the world before they actually have, and there needs to be a little bit of humbleness.”

-tbh’s next big task will be figuring out to harness this momentum into sticky new products before the next viral app usurps it.
+tbh’s next big task will be figuring out how to harness this momentum into sticky new products before the next viral app usurps it.
 But the team is adamant about avoiding abuse vectors.
-“It’s hard to develop products where you want to ensure positive communication” says Midnight Labs.
+“It’s hard to develop products where you want to ensure positive communication,” says Midnight Labs.
 “We have to be really diligent in how we think through how users interact with each other.
 We can’t have any oversights in how we design features.”

 Writing its second act may be tough if it stays away from typing, which would disqualify the usual additions of private messaging and status updates.
-It could try new types of polls, like questions where you assemble groups of friends like “Who’d make a great super hero team” or “Which of your two friends should have sitcom about living together?”
-It could let you send virtual gifts to people, or use voice changing effects and augmented reality masks to let you send anonymous audio and video complements.
-With teens being fickle, tbh can’t ignore product as it grapples with growth
+It could try new types of polls, like questions where you assemble groups of friends, like “Who’d make a great super hero team” or “Which of your two friends should have a sitcom about living together?”
+It could let you send virtual gifts to people, or use voice-changing effects and augmented reality masks to let you send anonymous audio and video compliments.
+With teens being fickle, tbh can’t ignore product as it grapples with growth.

-“We haven’t really thought too much about monetization . . . or in app purchases” says the team.
+“We haven’t really thought too much about monetization . . . or in-app purchases,” says the team.
 It’s laid the foundation, though, as you earn a gem each time you get a compliment. tbh could let you spend those on in-app purchases, like cosmetically enhancing your name when it appears in answer boxes, or bypassing the dozen questions per hour limit.

-For now, though, it’d be silly to obstruct growth with any monetization. tbh should concentrate on retention and seeing how big it can scale its userbase and its mission.
+For now, though, it’d be silly to obstruct growth with any monetization. tbh should concentrate on retention and seeing how big it can scale its user base and its mission.
 Until it reaches escape velocity, it’s vulnerable to Facebook’s copy-cat factory.
-Still, the team is confident, saying “By the time we have a clone, we’re ten steps ahead.
+Still, the team is confident, saying “By the time we have a clone, we’re 10 steps ahead.
 We know what product and experience people want.”

 Secret imploded due to bullying.
-Yik Yak’s anonymity meant there was little locking people into the app. tbh will have to marry the freedom of expression that comes when your name isn’t attached, with a sense of community that keeps kids committed.
+Yik Yak’s anonymity meant there was little locking people into the app. tbh will have to marry the freedom of expression that comes when your name isn’t attached with a sense of community that keeps kids committed.

-“Improving people’s self-esteem — that’s been the most rewarding aspect of this product” Bier concludes.
+“Improving people’s self-esteem — that’s been the most rewarding aspect of this product,” Bier concludes.
 “Raising a ton of money, all that other stuff, it’s just an accessory to the goal.
 The goal is, can we make this generation happier?”

 0